 It is of the Lord's mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness.
-(Lamentations 3:22-23 KJV)
+(Lamentations 3:22-23)

 Throughout his ministry, Jeremiah suffered persecution and was threatened, imprisoned, beaten, falsely accused, and rejected by his family.
-At times, he felt God had forsaken him, and he cursed the day he was born.
-Known as the ďweeping prophet,Ē Jeremiah shed many tears for the people, but he never quit.
+At times, he felt that God had forsaken him, and he cursed the day he was born.
+(Jeremiah 20:14) Known as “the weeping prophet,” Jeremiah shed many tears for the people, but he never quit.

 In 586 B.C, Jerusalem fell to the Babylonians, the Temple was destroyed, and the people were taken into exile.
 Tormented by grief, Jeremiah wept for Jerusalem.
-But, in the midst of his sorrow came the realization of Godís faithfulness and unfailing love for the people, and how they would not be cast off forever.
+But, in the midst of his sorrow came the realization of God’s faithfulness and unfailing love for His people, who would not be cast off forever.
 (Lamentations 3:31-32).
 Jeremiah felt assured that God would bring His people back unto Himself and give them a future.

-God called Jeremiah to a difficult ministry, but He helped him and equipped him for the task.
-Despite persecution, Jeremiah endured, proving to be one of Godís most faithful servants.
+God called Jeremiah to a difficult ministry, but He equipped him for the task.
+In spite of persecution, Jeremiah endured, proving to be one of God’s most faithful servants.

-Father, thank you for encouraging us during times of sorrow and discouragement.
-Thank you for your faithfulness that continues throughout our lives.
-In Jesusí name.
+Heavenly Father, thank You for encouraging us during times of sorrow and discouragement.
+Thank You for Your faithfulness that continues throughout our lives.
+In Jesus’ name.
 Amen.

 PLEASE ENCOURAGE AUTHOR, LEAVE COMMENT ON ARTICLE AS A MEMBER OR ANONYMOUSLY

 Read more articles by Susan Ferguson or search for other articles by topic below.